veler/vs-live-demo-prototype/prompts.md

 Please find some screenshot from an existing app for inspiration on the UI.

 Your first step will be to write a detailed spec that an AI will then use to build the project, and save it into a file.
+Split the work into small milestones.

 -------------------------
 Cool, now please go-ahead and apply the specification.
 - Again, leverage online documentation for best practice.
-- For every milestone in your work, ensure that the solution build.
-If not, fix the issue.
-Then git commit the changes before you proceed to the next milestone.
+- For every milestone in your work, create some unit tests.
+Build, and run them.
+Once they all pass, then git commit the changes, and continue to the next milestone.